 The date will be the new transaction date (not the original entry).

-3. Click the 'Reversal' link at the bottom of the page.
+3. Click the blue 'Reversal' link at the bottom of the page.
 This will display the check-box below.
 Leave the check-box checked, and click 'OK' to save the transaction.

 III.
-Import a file
+Import an Excel or csv file

 If you want to import a file, prepare an import file as you normally would, however, reverse the amount sign.
 If you originally had positive amounts, use negative amounts (yes, you may remap using the 'Amount_Reverse_Sign' column header).